riccardocadei/Higgs-Boson-Challange-2020-EPFL/README.md

 ### Report

-`documents/report.pdf`: a 2-pages report about how we finished the project in detail.
+`documents/report.pdf`: a 2-pages report of the complete solution.